vynguyen452810/Data_Analysis_with_Pandas/README.md

-### These are just a few porblems I had trying to solve with Pandas
+### These are just a few porblems I had tried to solve with Pandas